Adansonia - Baobab: Planting and Growing

 Diseases

-Root rot is often caused by overwatering and poor drainage, and can be fatal if left untreated.
-The first sign is usually wilting of the leaves despite moist soil.
-First, immediately remove the plant from its pot to assess the extent of the damage.
-Trim away all rotten roots using sterilised pruning shears, ensuring only healthy roots remain.
-Then, repot the plant in a new container with proper drainage, using a well-draining potting mix.
-After repotting, water lightly to help the soil settle, but avoid overwatering, which could worsen the condition.
-During recovery, place the plant in a warm, well-lit spot, but avoid direct sunlight, which could cause further stress.
+Root rot is often caused by overwatering and poor drainage, and it can be fatal if left untreated.
+The first sign is usually wilting leaves despite moist soil.
+First, remove the plant from the pot immediately to assess the extent of the damage.
+Trim away all rotten roots using sterilised garden scissors, ensuring only healthy roots remain.
+Then, repot the plant in a new pot with a good drainage system, using well-draining compost.
+After repotting, water the plant lightly to help the compost settle, but avoid overwatering, which could worsen the condition.
+During the recovery period, place the plant in a warm, well-lit spot, but avoid direct sunlight, which could cause further stress.

 Powdery mildew is a fungal disease that appears as grey spots on the leaves.
 Prevention through good air circulation and moderate watering is the best solution.